University of Alabama at Birmingham logo

 Key Highlights

-• Ranked among "R1: Doctoral Universities – Very high research activity" for its extensive research endeavors.
+• Classified as an "R1: Doctoral University – Very high research activity" institution.

-• Home to the UAB Health System, recognized as one of the largest academic medical centers in the United States.
+• Home to the UAB Health System, recognized as one of the largest academic medical centers in the U.S.

-• The Blazers compete in NCAA Division I, featuring 18 varsity sports and 11 conference championships to date.
+• The UAB Blazers compete in NCAA Division I athletics and have secured 11 conference championships.

 Timeline